Israel's Son: Origin

-Daniel Johns said about the song in an interview with Request Magazine in November 1995:
+Vocalist and guitarist Daniel Johns said about the song in an interview with Request Magazine in November 1995:

 That [song] was about an execution I saw on tele.
 I got this video of an execution, and I just saw it, and I was watching it one night, and I had a dream about it, and I woke up and thought, 'Oh yeah, that's pretty cool', and I wrote a song about it.